ably-labs/sms-in-the-browser/README.md

         return;
     }

-    // Create an Ably client, get our `sms-notifications` channel const client = new Ably.Realtime(process.env.ABLY_API_KEY);
+    // Create an Ably client, get your `sms-notifications` channel const client = new Ably.Realtime(process.env.ABLY_API_KEY);
     const channel = client.channels.get("sms-notifications");

-    // Publish our SMS contents as an Ably message for the browser await channel.publish({ name: "smsEvent", data: incomingData });
+    // Publish your SMS contents as an Ably message for the browser await channel.publish({ name: "smsEvent", data: incomingData });

     // Return the received data as a 200 OK for debugging.